ladaniprem/DSA-in-C-/README.md

 ## 👏 Acknowledgments
 - Thanks to all contributors who help in improving this repository
-- Special thanks to the C programming community
+- Special thanks to the C++ programming community

 ## 📫 Contact
 If you have any questions or suggestions, feel free to [open an issue](https://github.com/yourusername/DSA-in-C-/issues).